Aca-F/Hands-up-api/README.md

 ```

 When you run the script, you will be asked for the confirmation to clone
-the repository and buld a Docker image.
+the repository and build a Docker image.
 Afterwards you will see the following menu options:

 1. **Run tests**: This option will execute the tests using `pytest`.
 2. **Run application**: This option will run the application in a Docker container.
 The application will be available at `http://localhost:8000`.